guptamanishkumar/eyodhdha/README.md

 <h5> About the Experiment : </h5>

-Students beginning geometry can expect to encounter problem sets that involve calculating the area and circumference of a circle.
-You can solve these problems as long as you know the circle's radius and can do some simple multiplication.
+Students calculating the area and circumference of a circle.
+You can solve these problems as long as you know the circle's radius.
 If you learn the value of the constant π and the basic equations for a circle's properties, you can quickly find the area or circumference of any circle.

 <h5> Target Audience : </h5>